enz091218/WCSorteo/replit.md

   - Implemented responsive design for mobile/tablet/desktop
   - Condensed spacing for compact display
   - Groups fill entire screen height on desktop, scroll on mobile
-- **2025-11-21**: Added "Sorteando Grupos" button with random group highlighting animation:
-  - Animation selects random groups every 450ms for dramatic effect
-  - Stops automatically when user manually selects a different group
-  - Synchronized across all connected devices via Socket.IO
+- **2025-11-21**: Removed animation buttons ("Sorteando Grupos" and "Sorteando Paises")
-- **2025-11-21**: Added "Sorteando Paises" button with random country highlighting animation:
+- **2025-11-21**: Added interactive country highlighting in bombo grid:
-  - Golden background highlight randomly selects countries in the bombo every 450ms
+  - Click any country flag/card in bombo grid to highlight it with golden background
-  - Synchronized across all connected devices via Socket.IO
+  - Highlight persists and syncs across all connected devices
-  - Animation automatically stops when any team is selected in any group
+  - Automatically highlights country when team is selected in a group
-  - Highlight remains on the last selected country after stopping
-  - Button changes appearance while animating (opacity reduced, text "Deteniendo...")
-  - Smart country highlighting: When team selected, highlights that country in bombo (if present in current bombo)
-  - If selected team not in current bombo display, no country is highlighted
-  - Fixed typo: countrySortingInterval (previously countryGortingInterval)
-  - Fixed team name consistency: "República de Corea" used throughout both control2.html and overlay2.html
-  - Changed from sequential to random selection for both groups and countries
+- **2025-11-21**: Added golden group headers:
+  - When a team is assigned to a group, the group header changes to golden (#FFD700)
+  - Visual indicator shows which groups have teams assigned
+  - Syncs across all devices in real-time
+  - Golden headers persist until cleared
 - **2025-11-21**: Redesigned control2.html header with Bombo Grid Display:
   - Removed logo and title to maximize screen space
   - Added 6×2 grid at top showing all 12 countries from current bombo